 The evolution of contract management isn't just a story of technology—it's the story of how businesses learned to build trust at scale.

-In this guide, we will trace the journey of contract management—from ancient merchants carving deals into stone to modern AI systems processing thousands of agreements at the click of a button.
+In this guide, we will trace the journey of contract management—from ancient merchants carving deals into stone to modern AI contract management systems processing thousands of agreements at the click of a button.

 The need for building trust—Clay tablets and Papyrus scrolls